Skip to main content

 By default, Browserbase sessions automatically terminate in two scenarios:

-1. When a developer disconnects from the session
+1. When a session disconnects

-2. When the session reaches its default timeout period
+2. When the session reaches its timeout

+This behavior optimizes resource utilization and session management, but you may need sessions that run longer or survive disconnections.
 We introduced session keep alive and custom timeout to address this need.

 Session keep alive is only available on paid plans.